Sensola/music-octo-fiesta/README.md

 # music-octo-fiesta
-Server and webbapp to change servers music
+Webapp and backend to change music playing in host machine